-Cleaning operations consume around 3 percent to 5 percent of a hotel's water use in Jordan.
-Most hotels have a variety of cleaning and rinsing applications that can consume large volumes of water.
-The cleaning practices presented here can add up to significant water savings in your hotel.
+Cleaning operations consume around 14 percent of office buildings' water in Jordan.
+Most office buildings have a variety of cleaning and rinsing applications that can consume large volumes of water.
+The cleaning practices presented here will help you achieve significant water savings in your office building.

 - For outdoor areas such as sidewalks and parking lots, use brooms and dust-pans.
 Water should not be used to clean these areas. - For indoor areas, follow these recommendations: - " Use a broom and dust-pan to clean solid wastes before mopping. - " Install a self-closing nozzle on the wash-down hose, so the water will not run when not needed. - " Use new enzyme floor-cleaning products for areas that have a lot of grease residue such as kitchens.
-The new enzyme products help break down grease on the floor and do not require large volumes of water for cleaning. - " Install drains close to areas where liquid discharges are expected. - " Use a squeegee to push water to the floor drain prior to the final rinse. - " Use pressurized, air-assisted spray nozzles to provide more cleaning force with less water. - Reuse reject water or process water from other parts of the facility for mopping, provided this complies with health regulations.
+The new enzyme products help break down grease on the floor and do not require large volumes of water for cleaning. - " Install drains close to areas where liquid discharges are expected. - " Use a squeegee to push water to the floor drain prior to the final rinse. - " Use pressurized, air-assisted spray nozzles to provide more cleaning force with less water. - " Reuse reject water or process water from other parts of the facility for mopping, provided this complies with health regulations.